sjmarsnc/-BookReact/README.md

 This app uses the Google Books Search api and React to let you search the books database based on a string that you specify.
 You can then:

 - view details on any of those books
-- mark a book as saved
+- mark a book as saved (it will no longer show up in the search results once saved)
 - see a list of your saved books
 - drop a book from your saved list